OrgFlow/docs/src/docs/guides_terminology.md

 ## Branch
 A Git concept; a **branch** encapsulates a set of code changes.
 A **branch** allows you to change **metadata** without affecting the main (or production) **metadata**.
 A change in a **branch** can be moved between other **branches** as required.
 This is one of the core concepts of Git that OrgFlow uses to **flow** your changes between **environments**.

+## Merge conflict
+A Git concept; a **merge conflict** occurs when two or more sets of changes cannot be automatically merged. **Merge conflicts** usually need to resolved manually, as a decision needs to be made regarding which changes to keep.

 ## Environment
 OrgFlow combines an **org** with a **branch** to create an **environment**.
 You can then use OrgFlow to move (or **flow**) the **metadata** between **environments**, or from the **org** to the **branch** and vice versa.